Emre Bey: Career

 Emre Bey was born on 28 February 1997 in Istanbul.
-Emre Bey is an Albanian immigrant on his father's side and from Bursa on his mother's side.
+Emre Bey is of Albanian descent on his father's side and has roots in Bursa on his mother's side.
 The dream of the player, who played licensed football as a child, was to become a football player.
 The actor, who signed up to the agency with the guidance of an acquaintance while he was in high school, started his acting career from there.
 Later, he received acting training at the Craft acting workshop.

 He started his acting career with the TV series Ask Zamani in 2015, while he was continuing his high school education.
 After receiving acting training from a private workshop, he played the character of Kıvanç in the TV series Adı Efsane in 2016, while he was a university student.
 After appearing in the TV series Elimi Bırakma in 2018, he last played the character of Burak in the TV series Sol Yanım in 2020.
 He portrayed the character of young Orhan Bey in the historical fiction series Kurulus: Osman for two seasons.